 “With the rising digitization in today’s world and the ubiquity of the internet, ignorance is no longer acceptable.” – Tony Elumelu, Founder, The Tony Elumelu Foundation and Group Chairman, UBA Group

 When I was in college, I always told my colleagues that the competition we’d face in the job market is not from students in Ghana but those elsewhere like Europe, America and so on.
-I always thought that we now live in a global village and internet penetration has removed most of the barriers.
-Therefore, you can longer assume that all you see in your immediate environment is all.
-That is the reason I left Nigeria to come to Ghana for my college education.
+We live in a “global village” and internet penetration has removed most of the barriers.
+Therefore, you can’t assume that all you see in your immediate environment is all.
+That’s the reason I left Nigeria to come to Ghana for my college education.

 In the last few months, several headhunters from around the world (especially, India) looking to fill different roles have reached out to me on LinkedIn.
-The internet has given talent professionals access to a tremendous pool of candidates, thereby shifting the resource pool from industry or location to a higher-quality global population.
+The internet has given talent professionals access to a tremendous pool of candidates.
+It used to be that when you’re looking to fill a role, you look to the industry or location resource pool.
+Today, recruiters have access to a higher-quality global population.